How to apply

-The Danish Agency for Labour Retention and International Recruitment decides whether an application submitted in Denmark will be processed.
-If the agency accepts your application for processing, you may stay in the country during the processing.
+The Danish Agency for International Recruitment and Integration decides whether an application submitted in Denmark will be processed.
+If your application is accepted for processing, you may stay in Denmark during the processing.

-If the agency choses to refuse your application, it will not be processed.
+If the Danish Agency for International Recruitment and Integration choses to reject your application, it will not be processed.
 This means that you will have to return to your country of origin or residence and submit a new application to the Danish diplomatic mission there.

-If you live in the Greater Copenhagen area, you should submit the application at the Service Centre.
-If you live elsewhere you can also acquire the form and submit your application at your local police station.
+If you live in the Greater Copenhagen area, you should submit the application at the Citizen Centre.
+If you live elsewhere you can also submit your application at your local police station.

 Processing your application

-When the Danish Agency for Labour Retention and International Recruitment has received your application for a residence permit, it will evaluate it along with the enclosed documentation.
-In addition, the agency will check to find out if you have been reported to the Schengen Information System (SIS).
+When the Danish Agency for International Recruitment and Integration has received your application for a residence permit, it will evaluate it along with the enclosed documentation.
+In addition, the agency for will check to find out if you have been reported to the Schengen Information System (SIS).

-If the Danish Agency for Labour Retention and International Recruitment receives information that does not correspond with the information you provided, you will normally be asked to explain discrepancies before the agency decides in the case.
+If the agency receives information that does not correspond with the information you provided, you will normally be asked to explain discrepancies before the agency decides in the case.

-Once the Danish Agency for Labour Retention and International Recruitment has received all necessary information relating to your application, it will chose whether or not to grant you a residence permit.
+Once the agency has received all necessary information relating to your application, it will chose whether or not to grant you a residence permit.